pdxiv/pdxiv/README.md

-# Hi there 👋
+# Hi, I'm Frank! 👋

-I'm Frank.
-Nice to meet you.
+It's nice to meet you.
 When I was 12, I managed to talk my parents into letting me buy a computer and I learned how fun programming could be.
 Many decades later I'm still having fun writing code in my spare time and as part of my work!

 ## Private coding projects